Hyperbaric Oxygen Therapy For Stroke Recovery And Brain Injury

 Another process is “neovascularization”, also known as “angiogenesis”.
 This is the process of forming new capillaries that extend from the surrounding healthy brain tissue into the areas of the ischemic penumbra.
 The outermost portions of the ischemic penumbra (those portions closest to normal brain tissue) are able to metabolize but at a reduced rate than normal tissues, however, they are receiving more blood and oxygen than the centrally located ischemic tissues.
 Adenosine, a metabolite of ATP, is released from ischemic “rim” tissues when cells metabolism and repair.
 Adenosine is a vasodilator that stimulates new capillaries to grow into the ischemic penumbra (neovascularization).
 Thus during the first year after a stroke or TBI, new blood vessels are stimulated to move into the ischemic penumbra to re-supply it with a new blood supply.
 (9) Unfortunately, the ischemic penumbral tissues closer to the infarct area usually are not receiving enough oxygen or nutrients to generate adequate amounts of ATP – either from aerobic or anaerobic metabolism for neovascularization to occur.
 Due to the lack of ATP formation, adenosine is not produced and the formation of new capillaries does not occur.
 Thus the ischemic penumbra remains ischemic and static since the process of neovascularization is not able to be completed.
 This often results in a substantial amount of brain tissue that remains ischemic and non-functioning in the chronic stroke and TBI patients.
 This failure of natural healing processes is due ultimately to damaged blood vessels and their inability to provide oxygen and nutrients to those portions of the brain that are damaged.(11)

-Hyperbaric oxygen works to improve chronic stroke and TBI patients by regenerating, repairing and generating new blood vessels to the injured parts of the brain.
+Hyperbaric oxygen therapy or HBOT works to improve and treat chronic stroke and TBI patients by regenerating, repairing and generating new blood vessels to the injured parts of the brain.
 In the ischemic penumbra, the blood vessels are often constricted to the point that red blood cells cannot pass through them.
 This creates the situation where only plasma is able to pass slowly to part or most of the ischemic area.
 Since plasma has nutrients, the tissues of the ischemic penumbra are able to remain alive by using anaerobic glycolysis (metabolism without oxygen) also known as fermentation..
 Anaerobic glycolysis only produces 2 moles of ATP per mole of glucose metabolized instead of the 36 moles of ATP formed when oxygen is present.
 Thus the tissues suffer from a chronic shortage of ATP and its subsequent metabolite- adenosine.
 Hyperbaric oxygen forces oxygen into the plasma to such a degree that as the plasma passes into the ischemic penumbra, the ischemic tissue begins to receive enough oxygen for aerobic glycolysis (metabolism that uses oxygen) to occur once more.
 This creates a surge of ATP production in the ischemic tissue which continues to be produced as long as the patient is within the hyperbaric oxygen chamber.
 When the patient is taken out of the chamber, blood and tissue levels of oxygen fall back to pretreatment levels within 4 hours.
 As the tissue oxygen level falls, the newly generated ATP is used by the ischemic tissues and adenosine is released into the surrounding tissues in an effort by the tissues to continue to receive the oxygen that it just had been receiving.
 As a part of this survival mechanism, adenosine and other chemical mediators are released into the surrounding tissues stimulating angiogenesis.
 Done daily over time, the HBO stimulates new blood vessels to grow into the ischemic tissues returning them back to normal in terms of their oxygen supply.
-Recovery of function is associated with recovery of local perfusion and metabolism.
+Recovery of function is associated with stroke recovery of local perfusion and metabolism.
 (11)

 Once the ischemic penumbral tissues are no longer suffering from a lack of oxygen, they are able to begin to repair their injured neurons, glial cells and extracellular matrix.
 These tissues now have to try to repair their own cell bodies, dendrites, axons and synapses but also have to grow out and extend to the many lost connections that occurred with the stroke.

-Treatment of acute and chronic focal cerebral ischemia with hyperbaric oxygen has been reported both in animal and in humans.
+Treatment of acute and chronic focal cerebral ischemia with hyperbaric oxygen therapy has been reported both in animal and in humans.
 The results of the clinical research have suggested a promising role for the use of HBO.
 (2, 16-20).
 In this study, we showed that HBO is quite efficient when used as a part of combined therapy and patients did benefit from this therapy.

 For more about TBI, stroke, and possible treatments, contact Johnson Medical Associates today by calling 972-479-0400.